ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 uuid of OVHcloud Connect is needed.

-## Configure service
+### Configure service

 POP is the second step.
 It's an important step because you have to choose between L2 and L3.
-You will have to delete the whole configuration to switch between L2 and L3 so choice is important.
+You will have to delete the whole configuration to switch between L2 and L3 so this choice is important.

-### Get InterfaceId
+#### Get Interface Id

-Your service is attached to an interface with an id,
+Your service is attached to an interface with an id.

 > [!api]
 >
 > @api {GET} /ovhCloudConnect/{serviceName}/interface
 >

-Will return the id of interface dedicated to your service.
+This call will return the id of interface dedicated to your service.

-The following call give your more details:
+The following call gives your more details:

 > [!api]
 >